 Invoices or invoice creation are mandatory by the Government of India under GST laws.
 While making these invoices you have to take a lot of things under consideration.

-One of the elements is – payment terms and conditions.
+One of these key elements is- The invoice payment terms and conditions.

-When it comes to starting a business or managing an existing business effectively, the most critical element is setting the invoice payment terms and conditions clearly.
+When it comes to starting a business or managing an existing business effectively, the most critical element is setting the invoice payment terms and conditions.

-Many a times, even after drafting terms and conditions on sales invoices, an entrepreneur faces issues.
-It happens due to the lack of proper or incomplete drafting of standard terms and conditions.
+Many times, even after drafting terms and conditions on sales invoices, an entrepreneur faces issues.
+It happens due to the lack of proper or incomplete drafting of standard invoice payment terms and conditions.

 Need for Terms and Conditions on Invoices

-It’s not just that the situation becomes troublesome for the businessman or the service provider, the client also goes through a poor experience.
-Clearly defined terms and conditions bring clarity in many aspects for both the parties:
+Its not just that the situation becomes troublesome for the businessman or the service provider, the client also goes through a poor experience.
+Clearly defined Invoice payment terms and conditions bring clarity in many aspects for both parties:

 When terms and conditions are defined, the service provider keeps the payment terms clear.
-For example, it becomes easy to understand whether the payment can be made by credit cards or not.
-Or, for that matter, what is the penalty if the payment is delayed.
+For example, it becomes easy to understand whether a credit card can make the payment or not.
+Or, for that matter, what is the penalty if the payment is delayed?